maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ### Line wrapping: around 90 characters

-Aim to wrap code and Javadoc at 90 characters, but favor readability over wrapping as there is no deterministic way to line-wrap in every situation.
+Aim to wrap code and Javadoc at 90 characters but favor readability over wrapping as there is no deterministic way to line-wrap in every situation.

 ## Naming

 ### Constant names

-constant names use `CONSTANT_CASE`: all uppercase letters, with words separated by underscores.
+Constant names use `CONSTANT_CASE`: all uppercase letters, with words separated by underscores.

 Every constant is a `static final` field, but not all `static final` fields are constants.
-The constant case should be therefore chosen only if the field **is really** a constant.
+Constant case should therefore be chosen only if the field **is really** a constant.

 Example: